calcuis/simple-pixel-drawer/README.md

 Adjust thickness using `+` and `-`

 Save drawing: Press `s` to save the current drawing as drawing.png with a transparent background

+Save drawing as svg: Press `v` to save the current drawing as drawing.svg